BILL NO A03550

 I N A S S E M B L Y

 Introduced by M. of A. THIELE -- read once and referred to the Committee

-AN ACT to amend the New York city civil court act, in relation to
+AN ACT to amend the surrogate's court procedure act, in relation to

 THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM-

 1 Section 1.
 The surrogate's court procedure act is amended by adding a